kekru/docker-remote-api-tls/README.md

 Your Docker Remote API is available on port 2376 via https.
 The client needs to authenticate via `cert.pem` and `key.pem`.

+## 502 Bad Gateway or Permisson denied
+If the nginx shows a "502 Bad Gateway" exception and `docker logs remote-api-tls` contains "connect() to unix:/var/run/docker.sock failed (13: Permission denied)" you'll need to edit permissions for the Docker daemon socket:
+`chmod 666 /var/run/docker.sock`

 ## Works with Docker Maven Plugin
 The configuration works great with [fabric8io's Docker Maven Plugin](https://github.com/fabric8io/docker-maven-plugin).